Must-Have Terms and Conditions Template for eCommerce

 1. Conditions of Use / General Conditions

 Often referred to as ‘Online Store Terms,’ conditions of use outline what overall services you’re providing and what those services are conditioned on.
-Here’s a rough template of the clause, followed by an example from popular store WeeSqueak.
+Here’s a rough online store terms and conditions template of the clause, followed by an example from popular store WeeSqueak.

 Welcome to [Store Site].
 [Full Company Name] and team provides services to subject to notices, terms and conditions as set out below.
 By accessing, browsing, or shopping on this website, you agree to all the terms and conditions in this agreement.
 Please read them carefully.